UNDERSTANDING “GENETIC DISEASES”

 In the fall of 2009, the English translation of an article about Anna's story from the Swiss magazine Zeitenschrift was posted on this website.
 Shortly afterwards, we contacted Anna's mother to request an update on Anna's well-being, inquiring particularly whether any follow-up tests had revealed the status of the Trisomy 21.
 On October 19, 2009, we received, with much gratitude, a response.

 Below is an excerpt from the letter.
 To protect the family, we will not disclose Anna's mother's name.

 This is revolutionary!
 The fact that Anna has improved so remarkably even though she still has the third 21st chromosome is a strong indication that the actual symptoms of Down syndrome are not caused by the Trisomy 21 but by biological conflicts experienced before birth.
-It shows, above all, that the symptoms of Downs are reversible if the related conflicts are given a chance to heal.
+It shows, above all, that the symptoms of Downs are reversible if the related hearing conflicts are resolved.